winderai/bacalhau-landscape-analysis-benchmarks/installation/CLOUDWATCH.md

 These instructions allow you to collect a variety of performance metrics from you cluster nodes including:

-- cpu
+- cpu usage
-- memory
+- memory usage
-- disk
+- disk usage
-- network
+- network usage

 The target OS is Ubuntu (x86_64), you'll need `aws-cli` installed.
 Note: metrics collected by the CloudWatch agent are billed as custom metrics.